 In Oxfordshire there is an active and diverse community transport sector.
 From small volunteer car schemes to larger minibus schemes offering timetabled services.

 Community Minibus – Ourbus Bartons

 OurBus Bartons was established in 2016, by a group of dedicated volunteers responding to cuts that left their local community without public transport, and the twin spectres of rural isolation and stagnation looming.
 OurBus Bartons provides a scheduled weekday bus service along nine routes linking our local community with transport hubs in larger villages, health centres and supermarkets.
 OurBus Bartons is also available to hire most evenings and weekends.

-Wantage Transport Service covers Wantage, Grove and the surrounding villages driving clients to Day Centres, surgeries, hospitals, shops and to visit friends.
-60 volunteer drivers transported over 6,000 people nearly 100,000 miles in and around the Vale of White Horse.
+Vale Community Impact's Transport service covers Wantage, Faringdon, Harwell, Watchfield and the surrounding villages of the Vale of White Horse, driving clients to Day Centres, surgeries, hospitals, and appointments.
+Between March 2019 - April 2020, 60 volunteer drivers transported over 6,000 people nearly 100,000 miles in and around the Vale of White Horse..

 How to find a service near you